TillF/WASA-SED/docs/index.md

 …
 ```

-*Subbasin-ID*:	Map-ID of sub-basin <br>
+*Subbasin-ID*:	ID of sub-basin <br>
-*Section-ID*:	Map-ID of cross-section <br>
+*Section-ID*:	ID of cross-section <br>
 *nbrpoints*: Number of points at the cross section of the sub-basin’s reservoir <br>
 *y\_original*: Values of original bed elevation for each point of the cross section in the sub-basin’s reservoir (from left to right, view from upstream side) \[m]

 Example: This optional file allows specifying detailed data on original cross section geometry for the calculation of water routing through the sub-basin’s reservoir.
-If this file is not found in the folder reservoir, there are two possibilities: sediment routing through the sub-basin’s reservoir is computed anyway, assuming that the original cross section geometry is the same as provided in the file ```cross_sec_”Map-ID”.dat```; or a simplified modelling approach for the calculation of sediment balance is assumed (if the file ```cross_sec_”Map-ID”.dat``` is not given).
-The reservoir located at the outlet point of the sub-basin with the Map-ID 60 was divided into 53 cross sections.
+If this file is not found in the folder reservoir, there are two possibilities: sediment routing through the sub-basin’s reservoir is computed anyway, assuming that the original cross section geometry is the same as provided in the file ```cross_sec_”ID”.dat```; or a simplified modelling approach for the calculation of sediment balance is assumed (if the file ```cross_sec_”ID”.dat``` is not given).
+The reservoir located at the outlet point of the sub-basin with the ID 60 was divided into 53 cross sections.
 The first row holds eight values of original bed elevation for cross section 1 (460 m, 455 m, etc).
 The second row holds 12 values of original bed elevation for cross section 2 (460 m, 450 m, etc).
 All cross sections of the sub-basin’s reservoir must be entered in the file.
-Sub-basins with data on original cross section geometry must be entered in different input files (e.g. ```original_sec_60.dat``` referred to sub-basin with Map-ID 60).
+Sub-basins with data on original cross section geometry must be entered in different input files (e.g. ```original_sec_60.dat``` referred to sub-basin with ID 60).
 Sub-basins without outlet reservoirs or those without measured data on original cross section geometry must not be entered.

-**11)** ```sizedist_”Map-ID”.dat``` <br>
+**11)** ```sizedist_”ID”.dat``` <br>
 (optional)

 ```